Robust M{\o}lmer-S{\o}rensen gate for neutral atoms using rapid adiabatic Rydberg dressing

-The effect of the Doppler shift on the dressing gate is now apparent.
-In contrast to the direct excitation to Rydberg states, as in the standard $\pi_c - 2\pi_t - \pi_c$ pulse protocol ~\cite{jaksch2000fast}, there are no random phases imparted to the qubits as described earlier.
-Instead, for the dressing protocol, the center-of-mass motion leads to a detuning error ~\cite{keating2015robust}.
-The relative motion leads to coupling between bright and dark states as discussed above.
+The standard protocol of Jaksch {\em et al.}~\cite{jaksch2000fast} involves a pulse sequence on the control($c$) and target($t$) qubits, $\pi_c - 2\pi_t - \pi_c$, ideally yielding a CZ gate.
+In the presence of thermal atomic velocity $v_c$ for the control atom, the transformation on the logical states is $\ket{00}\rightarrow \ket{00}$, $\ket{01}\rightarrow -\ket{01}$, $\ket{10}\rightarrow -\mathrm{e}^{-\mathrm{i} k_{1r} v_c\delta t}\ket{10}$, $\ket{11}\rightarrow -\mathrm{e}^{-\mathrm{i} k_{1r} v_c \delta t}\ket{11}$.
+Relative to the ideal CZ gate, there are additional phases due to the random Doppler shift acquired when the control atom stays in the Rydberg state for a time $\delta t$.
+For a thermal distribution of momenta, the random distribution of phases cannot be compensated, which causes gate errors ~\cite{wilk2010entanglement, keating2015robust, levine2018high, levine2019parallel, graham2019rydberg}.
+In contrast to the direct excitation to Rydberg states, for adiabatic Rydberg dressing, there are no random phases imparted to the qubits.
+Instead, the center-of-mass motion leads to a detuning error ~\cite{keating2015robust}.
+The relative motion leads to coupling between bright and dark states.
 However, while using an adiabatic ramp, this is suppressed due to the energy gap between the light-shifted bright state and unshifted dark state.
-The residual off-resonance $|{\tilde{B}}\rangle \rightarrow |{D}\rangle$ coupling leads to a small second order perturbative shift on the dressed ground state ~\cite{keating2015robust}.
+The residual off-resonance $\ket*{\tilde{B}} \leftrightarrow \ket{D}$ coupling leads to a small second order perturbative shift on the dressed ground state ~\cite{keating2015robust}.
 Moreover, a nonuniform intensity in which atoms see different Rabi frequencies can introduce a coupling between the ground $\ket{11}$ and the dark state $\ket{D}$, which gives a small perturbative shift on the dressed ground state.

 Finally there is the effect of imperfect blockade.
-Whereas in the standard pulsed protocol this is can be a major source of error, gates based on adiabatic dressing are more resilient to this effect.
+Whereas in the standard pulsed protocol this can be a major source of error, gates based on adiabatic dressing are more resilient to this effect.
 As long as the evolution is adiabatic, the dressed ground states will contain a small admixture of doubly-excited Rydberg states in the superposition as shown in \cref{fig:AdiabaticRamp}.
 This will affect the value of $\kappa$, but this can be measured, and the adiabatic ramp can be adjusted accordingly.
-If we are close to the blockade radius, the dressed ground state energy as a function of separation between the atoms will be small, and there will be negligible force on the atoms due to the EDDI.
+If we are close to the blockade radius, the gradient of dressed ground state energy as a function of separation between the atoms will be small, and there will be negligible force on the atoms due to the EDDI.
 Of course non-adiabatic effects such as resonant excitation to other doubly-excited Rydberg states can add additional errors, but these effects are not studied here.